 In addition to its cable and broadcasting network properties, Twenty-First Century Fox also provides content to millions of subscribers through its pay-television services in Europe and Asia, including Sky Deutschland, Sky Italia, and through equity interests in Sky plc and Tata Sky.

 Sales and Marketing

-The company spent about $2.2 billion on advertising and marketing promotions in fiscal 2013.
+The company spends billions on advertising and marketing promotions every year.

-In 2012 News Corp. decided to split into two publicly traded companies, separating the weaker Publishing group from its larger Entertainment group.
+In 2013 News Corp. split into two publicly traded companies, separating the weaker Publishing group from its larger Entertainment group.
 News Corp. claimed it made the split in order to enhance shareholder value, saying the move would result in two strong companies that are better managed and poised for growth.